 Serological surveillance in infected zones will identify changes in the boundary of the zone, and can also be used to identify the BTV types circulating.
-In view of the epidemiology of BTV infection, either random or targeted sampling is suitable.
+In view of the epidemiology of infection with BTV, either random or targeted sampling is suitable.